pressuescapeu/pressuescapeu/README.md

 - 👋 Hi, I’m @pressuescapeu
-- 👀 I’m interested in flutter development
+- 👀 I’m interested in flutter and web development
-- 🌱 I’m currently learning flutter, dart, java
+- 🌱 I’m currently learning typescript, React, and fullstack development
-- 💞️ I’m looking to collaborate on idk lol
+- 💞️ I’m looking to collaborate on any web dev projects
-- 📫 How to reach me telegram - @press_escape
+- 📫 How to reach me: telegram - @press_escape

 <!---
 pressuescapeu/pressuescapeu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.